mlz-ictrl/nicos/doc/source/install.rst

   - scipy (optional, for fitting)
   - nicoslivewidget (optional, for detector live view)
   - cfitisio (optional, required by nicos-livewidget)
+  - python-redmine (optional, for the bug reporting dialog)

 * Under Windows: